 - Each Participating Grower will inform Qualifying Workers of their right to use the complaint resolution process operated by the FFSC, and may also establish a complaint resolution process of its own that is acceptable to the FFSC.
 Participating Growers will not attempt to impede in any way the investigation of a complaint by the FFSC on behalf of a Qualifying Worker, and will not engage in or permit retribution or retaliation of any kind against a Qualifying Worker for seeking to file or having filed a complaint.

 - Participating Growers will implement a system acceptable to the CIW for informing and educating their Qualifying Workers, on the Participating Grower’s premises and on company time, of the Qualifying Workers’ rights under all applicable laws, codes, and regulations, including this Code.

 A. Types of Violations

-Violations shall be divided into three categories – “Article I Violations,” “Article II Violations” and “Article III Violations.”
+Violations shall be divided into three categories – “Article I Violations,” “Article II Violations,” and “Article III Violations.”
 Article I Violations result in automatic suspension of a Participating Grower from the FFP for the designated time period.
 Article II Violations require specified remedial action by the Participating Grower to avoid suspension from the FFP for the designated time period and/or may result in probation for the Participating Grower.
 Article III violations do not trigger specified remedial action, but the Corrective Action Plan approved to address Article III violations may include one or more of the remedies associated with Article II violations.
-Pursuant to the procedures in Appendices B and E, failure to comply with an approved Corrective Action Plan or Complaint Resolution for any category of violation will result in suspension of a Participating Grower from the FFP for the designated time period.
-A finding of a violation, whether contained in a Corrective Action Plan or a Complaint Resolution, may be appealed pursuant to the procedures set forth in Appendix F.
+Failure to comply with an approved Corrective Action Plan or Complaint Resolution for any category of violation will result in suspension of a Participating Grower from the FFP for the designated time period.
+A finding of a violation, whether contained in a Corrective Action Plan or a Complaint Resolution, may be appealed.

 Article l Violations: